wdwatkins/wbeep-viz/README.md

 ```
 npm run serve
 ```
-#### UPDATE
-#### We are working to consolidate and simplify working with the map locally.
-So, if  you pulled recent code, your map may just work.
+#### Get the tiles from S3 to consolidate and simplify working with the map locally.
+If you pulled recent code, you are only a few simple steps from having a working map.
-Now you can run the map locally from S3 without the need for local tile servers.
-This is still in the test phase so it still may be of benefit to read the sections after this one that explain how to set up the tiles to run from a local source.
+Now you can run the map locally from S3 without the need for local tile servers, however it still may be of benefit to read the sections after this one that explain how to set up the tiles to run from a local source.

 But for now, here is the easy way.